What is AWS?

 As with any load balancer this service allows you to automatically distribute traffic across multiple services.
 The advantage of using this service is that AWS can load balance across the multiple zones within your region.

-The Elastic Load Balancer service providers three types of load balancer.
+The Elastic Load Balancer service provides three types of load balancer.
 You should study each of these and select the one that best fits your use case.
 For a beginner looking to take a simple approach and balance load across multiple EC2 you should start with the Classic Load Balancer, which is best suited to more simple use cases.

 Put It Into Practice